coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Optional:

 - `applications` (Set of String) An array that contains log’s application names that we want to be alerted on.
-Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
+Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:notEquals:xxx, filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
 - `latency_threshold_milliseconds` (Number)
 - `services` (Set of String) An array that contains log’s services names that we want to be alerted on.
-Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
+Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:notEquals:xxx, filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
 - `subsystems` (Set of String) An array that contains log’s subsystems names that we want to be alerted on.
-Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
+Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:notEquals:xxx, filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
 - `tag_filter` (Block Set) (see [below for nested schema](#nestedblock--tracing--tag_filter))

 <a id="nestedblock--tracing--condition"></a>